rohithr8484/MezoIQ/README.md

 Commerce experiences where spending and participation unlock additional rewards and status.

 - Gamified on-chain engagement app
-A consumer-facing application built on a Bitcoin-powered blockchain that rewards users for real on-chain activity.
+A consumer-facing marketplace with NFTs, Gift Cards and other items  built on a Mezo blockchain that rewards users for real on-chain activity.

 - Achievement-driven activity tracking
 Everyday actions such as shopping and transactions with MUSD are converted into measurable achievements and progress.